Vortitron/energy-sensor-generator/README.md

 - **Automatic Detection**: Identifies all power sensors (`unit: W` or `kW`, `device_class: power`) in Home Assistant.
 - **Smart Energy Calculation**: Uses Home Assistant's statistical data for accurate energy calculations, especially for intermittent loads like heaters, with fallback to trapezoidal rule.
 - **Statistical Accuracy**: For peaky/intermittent devices (hot water heaters, dishwashers), uses mean power values from Home Assistant's recorder instead of point sampling to avoid missing energy consumption.
-- **Daily and Monthly Tracking**: Tracks energy usage with automatic daily and monthly resets, replacing the `utility_meter` helper.
+- **Daily, Weekly, Monthly, Annual Tracking**: Tracks energy usage with automatic resets (midnight, Monday, 1st of month, 1 Jan), replacing the `utility_meter` helper.
 - **Flexible Generation**: Supports automatic sensor creation on startup or manual triggering via a UI button.
 - **Energy Dashboard Compatibility**: Generates sensors with `device_class: energy` and `state_class: total_increasing` for seamless integration.
 - **Minute-Aligned Scheduling**: When the update interval is a multiple of 60 seconds, updates are aligned to wall-clock minutes to ensure Energy dashboard buckets match upstream devices.
 - **Persistent Storage**: Saves energy data to a JSON file to survive Home Assistant restarts.
+- **Restart-resilient daily/monthly sensors**: Daily and monthly sensors restore their last values at startup and do not temporarily show 0 after a Home Assistant restart.
 - **No Dependencies**: Pure Python implementation, no need for MQTT, Node-RED, or external integrations.
 - **HACS Ready**: Easily installed via the Home Assistant Community Store (HACS).